obreil54/she_and_hers/README.md

 ## 📖 Licensing

-This project is **open-source**, intended to serve as a portfolio piece showcasing custom development skills.
+This project is available in a **public GitHub repository** to showcase my development skills as part of my portfolio.
+However, it also functions as a live e-commerce platform for a real company, **Shers Studios**, and serves as their primary online shop.